gustycooper/gustycooper.github.io/mydoc/mydoc_4_loop_patterns.md

 }
 ```

 This algorithm finds the largest in terms of input from some user (or possibly a file), but the same algorithm applies to arrays and arrayLists, which we will study in the near future.

-## Loop to Find Largest Number in a File
+## Find Largest Pattern for Numbers in a File

-We can connect a Java Scanner to an input file, and read numbers from a file to find the largest number.
+We can connect a Java ```Scanner``` to an input file, and read numbers from a file to find the largest number.
 The code for doing this is given by the following.

 ```java
 import java.io.File;